tl-its-umich-edu/kartograafr/README.md

 * reads part of its configuration (course IDs to be checked) from a page in a specific Canvas course used only for this purpose,
 * can be easily updated by changing its configuration course page in Canvas,
 * allows support staff to update its configuration via Canvas without requiring server sysadmin access

+## Conventions:
+* The git workflow is to use feature branches for development.
+* At UMich Kartograffr runs in Docker and for production we run Docker using OpenShift.
+See below for more information.
+* Configuration changes are done by checking new configuration into github, creating a new tag and build and redeploying in OpenShift.
+_Sensitive_ information is keep in OpenShift secrets and is not part of the build.

 ----------------